lishwanth/market-sentiment-analysis/README.md

 ## Project Overview

-This project aims to perform market sentiment analysis by leveraging a pre-trained BERT model to analyze customer reviews and social media data.
-The project includes data collection, preprocessing, sentiment analysis, trend analysis, and deployment.
-The final product is a deployable model with a user-friendly front-end interface.
+This project is focused on analyzing market sentiment by leveraging a pre-trained BERT model.
+The project pipeline includes data collection, preprocessing, sentiment analysis, trend analysis, and deployment of the model with a user-friendly interface.
+The purpose of this project is to provide insights into customer sentiment trends over time, which can be valuable for businesses looking to improve customer satisfaction and make informed decisions.

-## Features
+## Tools and Technologies Used

+### Programming Language:
+- **Python**: The primary language used for developing the entire project.

+### Data Collection & Preprocessing:
-- **Data Collection and Preprocessing**: Collects and preprocesses datasets from sources like Amazon Reviews.
+- **Hugging Face Datasets**: To download and handle large datasets like Amazon Reviews.
-- **Sentiment Analysis**: Uses a pre-trained BERT model to classify sentiments as Positive, Negative, or Neutral.
-- **Trend Analysis**: Visualizes sentiment trends over time to identify patterns.
-- **Deployment**: The model is deployed as an API with a Streamlit front-end for easy interaction.
+- **SpaCy**: For text preprocessing, including tokenization, lemmatization, and stopword removal.
+- **Pandas**: For data manipulation and handling tabular data.

+### Model & Machine Learning:
+- **Transformers (Hugging Face)**: Utilized for loading and fine-tuning the pre-trained BERT model.
+- **PyTorch**: Backend framework used for model training and evaluation.

+### Data Visualization:
+- **Matplotlib**: For creating static plots and visualizations.
+- **Seaborn**: For enhanced data visualization and statistical plots.
+- **Plotly**: Used for creating interactive visualizations.

+### API & Deployment:
+- **Flask**: A lightweight WSGI web application framework used to deploy the sentiment analysis model as an API.
+- **Streamlit**: Used for creating a simple and interactive front-end interface for the project.
+- **Docker**: Containerization of the application to ensure consistency across different environments.
+- **Git/GitHub**: Version control and collaboration.

 ## Project Structure